 Guatemala Mission: Needed Contributions

-Consider financial giving to mission projects.
+Throughout the year, please consider designating offerings to our Guatemala mission projects.
 All money will benefit people in the communities we partner with in Guatemala. (utcapital.churchcenteronline.com/giving and select “Guatemala Projects” in the ‘TO:” field).

 Missions Outreach: Guatemala